agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicecontrol.md

 ### Mocking calls to Service Control

-Instead of calling these APIs individually, we'll set up a subcommand of `q` that pretends to be an API proxy and makes the Service Infrastructure calls for a sample API call.
+Instead of calling these APIs individually, we've set up a subcommand of `q` that pretends to be an API proxy and makes the Service Infrastructure calls for a sample API call.
 Our subcommand is called `q service-control mock`.
 Its key arguments are a service name, an operation name, and an API key that is being used to make our mock request.

 We call it like this:
 ```